 Reading lists play a key role for students in directing their self-study, helping them understand the boundaries and key concepts of a module and acquainting them with the leading authorities on a subject.
 Unless advised to the contrary, students expect that all titles on a reading list will be readily available through the University Library in print and/or online.

-The Reading Lists Service Level Statement, approved by the University's Learning and Teaching Committee, is designed to ensure that academic and library staff recognise their respective responsibilities in this endevour, so that students are presented with lists that link dynamically to the resources themselves and/or to live information on their availability.
+The Reading Lists Service Level Statement, approved by the University's Learning and Teaching Committee, is designed to ensure that academic and library staff work together to provide a consistent and enhanced approach to the student experience in relation to reading lists.